 What is a recreational pilot license?

 A recreational pilot license is a type of certificate that is designed for those who want to fly small aircraft mainly for fun and near their local area.
-This certificate authorizes pilots to fly provided they, their aircraft, and their flight plans meet the following parameters:
+This certificate authorizes pilots to fly provided they, their aircraft, and their flight plans meets certain parameters.

 - Aircraft must be single engine up to a maximum of 180 hp